mfschumann/tiptoi-dl/README.md

 ### With installation

-1. Install with `pip install tiptoi-dl --break-system-packages`
-2. Simply run `tiptoi-dl`
+1. Install uv if you have not already (see https://docs.astral.sh/uv/getting-started/installation/)
+2. Run `uv tool install git+https://github.com/Bouni/tiptoi-dl.git`
+3. Run the script: `tiptoi-dl`

 > [!NOTE]
-> The `--break-system-packages` is necessary on most systems in order to allow installing packages at system level with pip at all.
-> If you prefer a `venv`, check out the next section on how to use `uv` and a `venv`.

-### Without installation

-1. Install uv if you have not already (see https://docs.astral.sh/uv/getting-started/installation/)
-2. Sync the project: `uv sync --frozen`
-3. Run the script: `uv run src/tiptoi-dl`
+> If the command is not found, the path is most likely not in your PATH.
+> run `uv tool update-shell` to fix that

 ## Usage